Configure Search API

 Aidbox has two engines to search: jsonpath and jsonknife.

 The engine is responsible for SQL generation for search operations.
-SQL by jsonpath and jsonknife is different for search parameter types: date, number, quantity, reference, string, token, uri. _lastUpdated, _createdAt search parameters and :missing modifier searches are also differs by engine.
+SQL by jsonpath and jsonknife is different for search parameter types: date, number, quantity, reference, string, token, uri. _lastUpdated, _createdAt search parameters and :missing modifier searches also differ by engine.

 jsonpath-engine: